elescj/projects/016-aws-demos/README.md

 The artifacts are used solely for validation and inspection purposes and are not deployed to a long-running production environment.
 After confirming successful execution, the artifacts and associated storage resources are removed to prevent ongoing costs.

-Key points:

-- Build outputs are generated automatically upon successful pipeline execution
-- Artifacts are stored temporarily in Amazon S3 for validation
-- No persistent artifact storage or long-term deployment is maintained
-- Artifacts are deleted as part of a cost-conscious cleanup strategy

 ![Build Artifacts in S3](attachments/s3-artifacts.png)

 ## 🚨 Cost Management